ROOM Gala 2025: Encountering Bravery

 Mary Buchinger is the author of seven collections of poetry.
 Her most recent books are “Navigating the Reach” (honors, 2024 Massachusetts Book Award, Salmon Poetry); “The Book of Shores” (2024); and “Virology” (2022), both from Lily Poetry Review Books.
 Her work appears in AGNI, Plume, Salt Hill, Seneca Review, and elsewhere.
 She holds a doctorate in linguistics and teaches at the Massachusetts College of Pharmacy and Health Sciences.

-Jyoti M. Rao, PhD
+Jyoti M. Rao, MA

 Jyoti M. Rao is a psychoanalyst and faculty member at the San Francisco Center for Psychoanalysis.
 She also holds faculty appointments at the Asian American Center for Psychoanalysis, the New York Psychoanalytic Society and Institute, and other institutions.
 Her publications, which explore the intersection of unconscious processes and social phenomena, have appeared in the International Journal of Applied Psychoanalytic Studies, the Journal of the American Psychoanalytic Association, Parapraxis, ROOM: A Sketchbook for Analytic Action, Studies in Gender and Sexuality, and elsewhere.
 Excited about the prospects of a psychoanalysis whose dimensions are still unfolding, Roa is dedicated to furthering a 21st century psychoanalysis.
 She is in private practice in the San Francisco Bay Area.